kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   **`DeclarativeValidation`**:  This gate controls whether declarative validation is *enabled* for a given resource or field.
 When enabled, both imperative (hand-written) and declarative validation will run.
 The results will be compared, and any mismatches will be logged and reported via metrics (see `DeclarativeValidationTakeover` below).
 The imperative validation result will be returned to the user.
 When disabled, only imperative validation runs.

-*   **`DeclarativeValidationTakeover`**: This gate determines *which* validation result (imperative or declarative) is returned to the user when `DeclarativeValidation` is also enabled.
-When `DeclarativeValidationTakeover` is enabled, the declarative validation result is returned.
-When disabled (and `DeclarativeValidation` is enabled), the imperative result is returned.  `DeclarativeValidationTakeover` has *no effect* if `DeclarativeValidation` is disabled.
-This gate allows for a phased rollout where we can first verify equivalence, and *then* switch to using the declarative results.
+*   **`DeclarativeValidationTakeover`**: The DeclarativeValidationTakeover feature gate is retained as the Global Safety Switch for Beta-stage validation rules.
+It allows cluster admins to disable "newly enforced" validations if regressions are found, forcing them back to Shadow mode (handwritten fallback).
+When `DeclarativeValidationTakeover` is enabled (default for Beta), Beta tags are Enforced.
+When disabled, Beta tags are Shadowed.  `DeclarativeValidationTakeover` has *no effect* if `DeclarativeValidation` is disabled.

 #### `DeclarativeValidation` & `DeclarativeValidationTakeover` Will Target Beta From The Beginning